-The Nordic-ville of Bengal – Serampore of Hooghly
+The Nordic-Ville of Bengal – Serampore of Hooghly

 Serampore or erstwhile Fredriksnagore appears to be just like any other Bengal town, but there is another side to the place which is truly unique and this can be found in its history.
 The colonial history of this place is particularly fascinating though the history of the place pre-dates the arrival of first Europeans in the subcontinent.
-The quite little village on the banks of Ganga drew attention of the Danish East India company in 1755 and it sparked the beginning of an exciting time, filled with richness and grandeur.
+The quiet little village on the banks of Ganga drew the attention of the Danish East India company in 1755 and it sparked the beginning of an exciting time, filled with richness and grandeur.

 History of Serampore

 Unlike the British who were busy enjoying a lavish life on the other side of the river, the Danish contributed immensely in improving the lives of Serampore and turned the place into one of the beautiful towns in the world between 1755 -1845.

 It is said that 18th century Serampore was a favourable holiday and getaway destination for the Europeans due to its uncanny similarity with towns of Denmark.
 During the colonial era Serampore grew into prominence as trade and commerce flourished and it became a major centre for cultural renaissance.

 The Danish also actively involved the locals in the administration which increased prosperity of the place manifold.
 The practice was in fact way ahead of its time and this moulded Serampore in a positive way.